 If you’re using the iCoat HV, ideally get resin warmed to temperature of about 82F.
 Warming bottles prior is best.
 But iCoat advises you can also use your heat gun on the resin in mix cups (the non melting cup type), after initial mixing, for short bursts between gentle stirring to get resin up to correct temp. (note: this process does not work with all casting resins, but does with all of iCoat's).
 You will see the resin go clear of bubbles.
 Then carefully & slowly pour resin in to mould, as close as possible to surface layer, to avoid adding bubbles during pour.
 Pop any bubbles as you see them.
 Let set.

 Once it’s set, put flowers carefully in place. pour resin gently around & over florals.
-Once temperature of resin in mould returns to room temperature, flowers previously set in resin, should be secured, & you can then pour the iCoat Depth deep pour gently in about a 1 to 1.5” layer.
+Once temperature of resin in mould returns to room temperature, flowers previously set in resin, should be secured, & you can then pour the iCoat Depth deep pour gently in about a 1.5” layer.

 Note: The depth you pour will depend on the size of the mould, and amount of florals as well.
 Bigger molds and more florals/organics, may require you to pour shallower layers (regardless of depth epoxy is capable of), so that resin doesn't go thermic on you.

 The deep pour epoxy stays in liquid state a long time, so it is less likely to overheat and burn florals, like some resins can in the 2 to 3” depth layers.
 Again, this is dependant on mass, mould, temperature, inclusions, etc. Practice and take notes for your mould size, and details you are using in your environment.

 If you are pouring smaller ring holder style moulds, you can do your initial pour with HV to set the florals.
 It is not a large mould with a lot of mass, so you could possibly go a bit more depth per layer than what you would do with the larger floral blocks.
 Layers with florals work best so it won't overheat .